 Beneficial Owner of Common Shares Held in Street Name.
 If your Common Shares are held in an account at a brokerage firm, bank, broker-dealer, or similar organization, then you are the beneficial owner of Common Shares held in street name, and the Notice should have been forwarded to you by that organization.
 The organization holding your account is considered the shareholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner of Common Shares held in street name, you have the right to direct that organization on how to vote the Common Shares held in your account.
+As a beneficial owner of Common Shares held in street that organization on how to vote the Common Shares held in your account.